Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Distance on A Lattice

 For each realized instance of one-dimensional RBMP, let $I = U \cup V$.
 Sort all the points in $I$ by their x-coordinates between 0 and 1, and index them sequentially by $i$.
 For point $i \in I$, denote $x_i \in [0,1]$ as its x-coordinate and $z_i$ as the value of its supply; i.e., $z_i=1$ if $i\in V$ (indicating a supply point), or $z_i = -1$ if $i\in U$ (indicating a demand point).
 A cumulative ``net" supply curve can then be constructed for any coordinate $x$ and any subset of points $I' \subseteq I$; i.e., $S(x; I') = \sum_{\{\forall i\in I', x_i \leq x\}} z_i$.
 It is clearly a piece-wise step function.
 There are three special cases: $S(x; I)$ represents the net supply curve constructed by the full set of points in $I$; $S(0; I')$ and $S(1; I')$ represent the net supply values at both ends of the curve, $x=0$ and $x=1$, respectively.

 Every curve $S(x; I)$ can be related to the realized path of a specific type of one-dimensional random walk with $m+n$ steps, starting from $S(0; I) = 0$.
 Among these $m+n$ steps, exactly $n$ steps each increase the net supply by $1$ and $m$ each decrease the net supply by $1$; as such $S(1; I) = n-m$.
 The locations of the points in $I$ correspond to the positions of these steps.
-Denote the distance (step size) from point (step) $i\in I$ to its next point (step) as $l_i, \forall i\in I \setminus \{|I|\}$.
-The step size varies because the points in $I$ are uniformly distributed along the x-axis.